MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/limits-and-config.md

   - PowerApps
 ---
 # System requirements, limits, and configuration values for canvas apps
-This topic contains device platform and web browser requirements, as well as limits and configuration values for PowerApps.
+This topic contains device platform and web browser requirements, as well as limits and configuration values for Power Apps.

 ## Supported platforms for running canvas apps using the Power Apps app